recsys-benchmark/DaisyRec-v2.0/README.md

 python run_examples/tune.py
 ```

+#### Earlier Version of GUI Command Generator and Tutorial
 - The GUI Command Generator is available [here](http://DaisyRecGuiCommandGenerator.pythonanywhere.com).

+- Please refer to [DaisyRec-v2.0-Tutorial.ipynb](https://github.com/recsys-benchmark/DaisyRec-v2.0/blob/main/DaisyRec-v2.0-Tutorial.ipynb), which demontrates how to use DaisyRec-v2.0 to tune hyper-parameters and test the algorithms step by step.

+#### Updated Version of GUI Command Generator and Tutorial

+- The updated GUI Command Generator is available [here](https://daisyrec.netlify.app/).

 - Please refer to [DaisyRec-v2.0-Tutorial.ipynb](https://github.com/recsys-benchmark/DaisyRec-v2.0/blob/main/DaisyRec-v2.0-Tutorial.ipynb), which demontrates how to use DaisyRec-v2.0 to tune hyper-parameters and test the algorithms step by step.

 ## Documentation